 - 3.3.1 Monitoring stations NM3, NM6 and NM7 were set up at the proposed locations in accordance with updated EM&A Manual.
-However, for monitoring locations: Tai Po Garden (NM1), Dynasty View (NM2), Hong Kong Teachers' Association Lee Heng Kwei Secondary School (NM4) and Grand Palisades (NM5), proposed in the updated EM&A Manual, impact noise monitoring was conducted at alternative monitoring locations, as approval of access could not be obtained from the owner's corporation of the premises or the principal of the education institutes. - 3.3.2 As Tai Kwong Secondary School was closed down with effect from 1 September 2011, noise monitoring stations (NM1) was relocated to 168 Shek Kwu Lung Village, naming NM1A, starting from 1 September 2011.
-The same noise Action Level of NM1 was adopted for NM1A, whereas Limit Level for residential noise sensitive receiver was adopted for NM1A. - 3.3.3 Figure 2.1 shows the locations of the monitoring stations.
+However, for monitoring locations: Tai Po Garden (NM1), Dynasty View (NM2), Hong Kong Teachers' Association Lee Heng Kwei Secondary School (NM4) and Grand Palisades (NM5), proposed in the updated EM&A Manual, impact noise monitoring was conducted at alternative monitoring locations, as approval of access could not be obtained from the owner's corporation of the premises or the principal of the education institutes.
+The monitoring station at Tai Kwong Secondary School (NM1) was relocated to 168 Shek Kwu Lung Village (NM1A) in September 2011. - 3.3.2 Figure 2.1 shows the locations of the monitoring stations.
 Table 3.2 describes the details of the monitoring stations.

-Table 3.2 Locations of Impact Noise Monitoring Stations
+Table 3.2 Locations of Impact Noise Monitoring Stations ----------- ---

-Monitoring Station Location Description NM1A 168 Shek Kwu Lung Village 1m from the exterior wall of the village house NM2 38 Ha Wun Yiu 1.2m from the ground floor free-field of the village house NM3 Wong Shiu Chi Middle School 1m from the exterior of the roof top façade of the New Wing NM4 Uptown Plaza 1m from the exterior of the roof top façade of Block 4 NM5 The Paragon 1m from the exterior of the roof top façade of the club house NM6 PLK Tin Ka Ping Primary School 1.2m ground floor free-field near the entrance

-Monitoring Station Location Description NM7 Riverain Bayside 1m from the exterior of the roof façade of the switch room
+Monitoring Station Location Description NM1A 168 Shek Kwu Lung Village 1m from the exterior wall of the village house NM2 38 Ha Wun Yiu 1.2m from the ground floor free-field of the village house NM3 Wong Shiu Chi Middle School 1m from the exterior of the roof top façade of the New Wing NM4 Uptown Plaza 1m from the exterior of the roof top façade of Block 4 NM5 The Paragon 1m from the exterior of the roof top façade of the club house NM6 PLK Tin Ka Ping Primary School 1.2m ground floor free-field near the entrance NM7 Riverain Bayside 1m from the exterior of the roof façade of the switch room